Share this

 Understanding Dust Mites: Essential Steps to Combat Their Impact

 Did you know that fall is the peak season for dust mites to threaten your healthcare facility?
-While we often associate dust mites with neglected cleaning and as a year-round nuisance, the transition between seasons is a particularly important time to consider protecting your facility’s patients and staff from the dangers of dust mites in our healthcare settings.
+While we often associate dust mites with neglected cleaning or assume they are a year-round nuisance, the transition between seasons is an incredibly critical time to focus on protecting your facility’s patients and staff from the dangers of these indoor air contaminants.

-Dust mites make their home in beds, carpets, curtains, and upholstered furniture.
+Dust mites make their home in beds, carpets, curtains, and upholstered furniture, which means that there is a great home for them in homes, offices, and yes, healthcare facilities.
 Even more shocking, according to the American Lung Association, roughly four out of five homes in the U.S. have dust mite allergens in at least one bed.
 Yes, you read that correctly.
 That’s about 80%.
 Imagine how many more have the potential to invade a large-scale medical center or hospital.
-Add in immunocompromised patients; these little pests can go from an annoyance to a major risk factor in no time.
+In immunocompromised patients, these little pests can go from an annoyance to a major risk factor in no time.
+Worse still, because they are invisible to the naked eye, you’ll only know that you have them if you go looking — meaning the best way to minimize the risks is to keep them from making a home in your healthcare facility to begin with.

-Whether you’re well aware of dust mites and looking for solutions or just beginning to explore the potential harm that they can cause, your facility must have a strategy in place to keep dust mites at bay in order to maintain a safe and healthy environment for everyone inside.
+Whether you’re well aware of dust mites and looking for how to get rid of dust mites or just beginning to explore the potential harm that they can cause, your facility must have a strategy in place to keep dust mites at bay in order to maintain a safe and healthy environment for everyone inside.

 Tiny but Toxic: The Risks of Dust Mites